revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-Angular `ElementRef`is simply a class that wraps native DOM elements in the browser and allows you to work with the DOM by providing the `nativeElement` object which exposes all the methods and properties of the native elements.
+Angular `ElementRef`is simply a class that wraps native DOM elements in the browser and allows you to work with the DOM by providing the native elements` object which exposes all the methods and properties of the native elements.

 </blockquote>
 </details>